shinexavier/BombaJS/README.md

-# bombe
+# Bombe
 An Automatic JS-Based State Computing Framework.

-The name "bombe" was chosen to pay homage to one of the finest historical work on computation led by Alan Turing - https://en.wikipedia.org/wiki/Bombe
+The name "Bombe" was chosen to pay homage to one of the finest historical work on computation led by Alan Turing - https://en.wikipedia.org/wiki/Bombe